Sagada’s Cave Connection

 Note: Caving enthusiasts might worry that it looks like we are climbing all over the formations.
 All of these pictures were shot on the main path through the cave and nothing was unnecessarily touched.

-The Sumaging and Lumiang cave systems are located just outside Sagada in northern Luzon.
-The Cave Connection Tour can be arranged in the tourist center in town.
-Tours cost 800 Pesos ($17) for two people.
+Sumaging (also written as Sumaguing) and Lumiang cave systems are located just outside Sagada in north-central Luzon, Philippines.
+We did the Cave Connection Tour in 2010 for 800 pesos ($17 at the time) for two people.
+More recently, tours have been priced at 1,400 pesos ($64).
 For larger groups, additional guides must be hired.
-Cheaper and easier tours to Sumaging Cave are also available.
+Cheaper and easier tours to Sumaging cave are also available.